meteor/meteor/content/methods.md

 We believe Methods provide a much better primitive for building modern applications than REST endpoints built on HTTP.
 Let's go over some of the things you get for free with Methods that you would have to worry about if using HTTP.
 The purpose of this section is not to convince you that REST is bad - it's just to remind you that you don't need to handle these things yourself in a Meteor app.

-1. **Methods use synchronous-style APIs, but are non-blocking.** You may notice in the example Method above, we didn't need to write any callbacks when interacting with MongoDB, but the Method still has the non-blocking properties that people associate with Node.js and callback-style code.
+<h4 id="non-blocking">Methods use synchronous-style APIs, but are non-blocking</h4>

+You may notice in the example Method above, we didn't need to write any callbacks when interacting with MongoDB, but the Method still has the non-blocking properties that people associate with Node.js and callback-style code.
 Meteor uses a coroutine library called [Fibers](https://github.com/laverdet/node-fibers) to enable you to write code that uses return values and throws errors, and avoid dealing with lots of nested callbacks.

-2. **Methods always run and return in order.** When accessing a REST API, you will sometimes run into a situation where you make two requests one after the other, but the results arrive out of order.
+<h4 id="ordered">Methods always run and return in order</h4>

+When accessing a REST API, you will sometimes run into a situation where you make two requests one after the other, but the results arrive out of order.
 Meteor's underlying machinery makes sure this never happens with Methods.
 When multiple Method calls are received _from the same client_, Meteor runs each Method to completion before starting the next one.
 If you need to disable this functionality for one particularly long-running Method, you can use [`this.unblock()`](http://docs.meteor.com/#/full/method_unblock) to allow the next Method to run while the current one is still in progress.
 Also, since Meteor is based on Websockets instead of HTTP, all Method calls and results are guaranteed to arrive in the order they are sent.
 You can also pass a special option `wait: true` to `Meteor.apply` to wait to send a particular Method until all others have returned, and not send any other Methods until this one returns.

-3. **Change tracking for Optimistic UI.** When Method simulations and server-side executions run, Meteor tracks any resulting changes to the database.
+<h4 id="change-tracking">Change tracking for Optimistic UI</h4>

+When Method simulations and server-side executions run, Meteor tracks any resulting changes to the database.
 This is what lets the Meteor data system roll back the changes from the Method simulation and replace them with the actual writes from the server.
 Without this automatic database tracking, it would be very difficult to implement a correct Optimistic UI system.

 <h3 id="calling-method-from-method">Calling a Method from another Method</h3>